 Why should I be concerned about this novel coronavirus?

 The SARS-CoV-2 (the official name of this “novel coronavirus”) is a new virus.
 When it started infecting people, no one in the world had any immunity.
 For those experiencing the most severe complications from this viral infection, the lungs fill with fluid in response to trying to fight the virus, which leaves the blood, brain and heart starved of oxygen.
-Countries and states have issued “stay at home” orders to prevent the spread of this virus so that the healthcare system does not become overwhelmed with infected citizens needing critical and urgent medical care.
+As the country reopens and states have lifted stay at home orders, there have been increases in case counts.
+As the virus is still spreading and case counts continue to increase, healthcare systems may become overwhelmed with infected citizens needing critical and urgent medical care.

 To prevent getting infected, can we simply stay away from people who are sick?